H.E. (Gene) Rainbolt

 In 1962 Gene Rainbolt acquired his first bank, the First American Bank in Purcell.
 In 1965 he acquired Federal National Bank in Shawnee, and in 1967 he and a group of investors commenced acquiring banks in Oklahoma, which led in 1985 to the formation of United Community Corporation, the State’s first multi-bank holding company.
 In 1989 BancFirst was founded, which is now the largest state-chartered bank in Oklahoma with assets of $7.3 billion and offices in 59 communities in Oklahoma.

-A strong advocate of improving and diversifying the Oklahoma economy, Mr. Rainbolt has worked long and hard to improve health, education, provide better access to capital, and develop Oklahoma’s infrastructure system.
-He has served in numerous civic, economic development, chamber of commerce, youth, medical, zoological, arts, and banking organizations.
-One of his most recent projects is enhancing the entrepreneurial classes and entrepreneurial activities at universities in Oklahoma.
+A strong advocate of improving and diversifying the Oklahoma economy, Mr. Rainbolt worked long and hard to improve health, education, provide better access to capital, and develop Oklahoma’s infrastructure system.
+He served in numerous civic, economic development, chamber of commerce, youth, medical, zoological, arts, and banking organizations.

 If there is a single driving ambition and philosophy in the life of Gene Rainbolt, it is the establishment of an Oklahoma in which every child has the opportunity to become all he or she can be.